AI-4-SE/Mastering-Uncertainty-in-Performance-Estimations-of-Configurable-Software-Systems/README.md

  - [term influence confidence interval widths for models trained on T<sub>2</sub> vs models trained on T<sub>3</sub>][term-cis]
  - [prediction confidence interval widths for models trained on T<sub>2</sub> vs models trained on T<sub>3</sub>][prediction-cis]

+as well as
+ - [a detailed analysis of the time needed to fit models with our approach][fitting-times]

 [md-mape]: mape/README.md
 [md-subject-systems]: ./systems/README.md
 [md-calibration]: calibration/README.md